Panhard 178: Radio vehicles

 The Panhard units were intended for deep strategic reconnaissance and thus could be expected to operate well in advance of the main forces.
 To fulfil their task of relaying information, long range radio connections were necessary.
 Therefore, one in twelve vehicles had to be of a special radio "command" version (Poste Commande) with the turret fixed in place and without armament but equipped with the ER27 set, giving a range of 80 - 150 kilometres, and two ER26ter sets with a range of sixty kilometres for communications within the squadron.

-Already in both 1937 and 1938 a dozen each of the "PC vehicle" had been ordered, the number of 24 being notified on 9 December 1938.
+A dozen "PC vehicles" had been ordered in both 1937 and 1938, the number of 24 being notified on 9 December 1938.
 The first was planned to be delivered in February, but only materialised in October 1939, followed by seventeen in November and six in December.
 They were rebuilt with the ER 27 set in the Fort d'Issy.
 As this number was clearly insufficient to equip all units, on 15 April 1940 an additional 150 PCs were ordered, bringing the total to 174; none of the new order had been built before the armistice.